Mark-Eugene-Barasu/Documentation_SCSS/README.md

 # Documentation_SCSS
-## Just a practice the documentation from the sass-lang.com guide lines
+## Just a practice the documentation from sass-lang.com guide lines

+anyone is free to edit any part